The Kinezuka Family

 Too difficult to choose, but probably something green!

 Regardless, Kinezuka felt that organic farming was one of the most important things that a farmer could incorporate into their work.
-Due to the advent of chemical use in farming, he had witnessed the drastic decline in fish populations of nearby rivers and the sudden low numbers of once-abundant insects such as fireflies, and knew that any method of farming that relied on killing other life was neither desirable nor sustainable.
-Anyway, his family had been tea producers for over 10 generations, and their traditional methods of farming had long served them well.
+He had witnessed the decline in fish populations in nearby rivers and the disappearance of once abundant insects such as fireflies, and knew that any method of farming that relied on killing other life was neither desirable nor sustainable.

 Due to his hard work and perseverance, after three long years he was finally able to produce tea to meet his high standards.
-Other farmers began to notice that his efforts were paying off... and they wanted to get involved.
+Slowly, other farmers began to notice that his efforts were paying off, and what had once been dismissed as unrealistic began to look possible.

 The Kinezuka Family